sjdv1982/cloudless/GUIDE.md

 - Launch a shell in a Seamless container with `seamless-bash`
 - Run the tests `bash.py`, `docker_.py` and `autodock.py` with python3.
   See the .expected-output files in the same folder.
-  If the output contains instead `Local computation has been disabled for this Seamless instance`, then the test has failed.
+  If the output contains instead `Local computation has been disabled for this Seamless instance` or `Environment power cannot be granted: 'docker'`, then the test has failed.

 ## Installation on remote nodes (if any)